oxpus/Download-Extension/README.txt

 **Attention:**
-The download extension is incompatible with Tapatalk!
+The download extension is incompatible with Tapatalk.
+There is no support for this!
-There is no support for this as long as this extension blockes standard JavaScript functions that are used by the download extension.